 For all donations over £5, your name will appear in our final report on the stone, and a book at the museum (unless you would prefer your gift to be anonymous)

-For anyone able to donate £300 or more, we will invite you to a special preview of the stone with a Pictish expert, at the museum, before the public opening.
-We expect this will be sometime in summer or early autumn 2020.
+For anyone who donated £300 or more, we will invite you to a special preview of the stone with a Pictish expert, at the museum, before the public opening.
+We expect this will be in May 2020.

 Although the page has now closed for further donations, you can view the amount we have raised at https://www.justgiving.com/campaign/SponsorAPictishStone.